lowepowerlab/protocols/buffers_and_reagents.md

 | 200 mg | Xgal                                       |
 |  10 ml | *N,N*-dimethylformamide (Dispense in hood) |

-Mix in Corning polypropylene 15 mL tube.
-Wrap tube in foil as Xgal is light-sensitive
+Mix in Corning *polypropylene* 15 mL tube.
+Wrap tube in foil as Xgal is light-sensitive.

-Note that dimethylformamide dissolves some plastics (e.g., polystyrene conical tubes).
+Note that *dimethylformamide dissolves some plastics* (e.g., polystyrene conical tubes).

 Mix well and store at -20°C.